-- (a) The CRB and HRO shall develop a brochure explaining CRB procedures and the rights of complainants.
+- (a) The CRB shall work with the Police Department, Human Relations Office and Human Relations Commission to anticipate and prevent problems, including analyzing data and making recommendations to the Police Department about issues requiring special attention. - (b) The CRB is empowered to periodically study and issue reports to the corporate authorities about police/community relations, racial profiling, and other issues which relate to community climate. - (c) The CRB and HRO shall develop a brochure explaining CRB procedures and the rights of complainants.
 The brochures shall be prepared and distributed to the public according to a plan developed by the CRB and approved by the Mayor and the City Council.
-Appropriate information on the CRB and its procedures shall also be posted on the City's website and available through the Police Department, the City Clerk's office, and the Urbana Free Library. - (b) Develop and distribute complaint forms in languages and formats accessible to citizens, educate the community on the complaint process and the importance of reporting complaints. - (c) The CRB may hold periodic meetings with neighborhood groups, civic organizations, and/or community leaders to discuss community concerns relating to public safety and police procedures.
+Appropriate information on the CRB and its procedures shall also be posted on the City's website and available through the Police Department, the City Clerk's office, and the Urbana Free Library. - (d) The CRB and HRO shall develop a brochure a "Know Your Rights" poster to be displayed prominently within the Police Department.
+The poster shall provide information on(1) the right of citizens to make complaints, and (2) the right of citizens to have a complaint reviewed by the CRB. - (e) The CRB and HRO shall develop and distribute complaint forms in languages and formats accessible to citizens, educate the community on the complaint process and the importance of reporting complaints. - - groups, civic organizations, and/or community leaders to discuss community concerns relating to public safety and police procedures.

 Sec.
 19-40.
-This Ordinance shall be subject to review and reauthorization by October 30, 2010.
+This Ordinance shall be subject to review and reauthorization by October 30, 2009.
 The review shall include public hearings and written comment from a broad cross-section of the Urbana community as well as the Police Department, the Human Relations Commission, the City Attorney, and the CRB, itself.
 The purpose of the review is to evaluate the strengths and weaknesses of the present ordinance, and determine what changes, if any, are appropriate to the ordinance in the interest of strengthening police community relations.